BackupTheBerlios/hjb-svn/trunk/docs/rst/hjb-servlet.rst

 specific URL patterns (see `the JMS command list`_ for all the URL patterns).

-* On receiving a matching request, if the request URLs does not map to JMS objects that are present in the JMS runtime, or if the request cannot be otherwise handled, the servlet responds with *404 NOT FOUND*.
+* On receiving a matching request, if the request's URL does not map to a JMS object that is present in the JMS runtime, or if HJB servlet cannot handle it in another way, the servlet responds with *404 Not Found*.

 * On receiving a request that can be handled, the HJB servlet will successfully create a JMS command and schedule its execution.
 See